 Situated within a day’s drive of Sydney and Brisbane, experiencing the wonderful New England High Country is easier than you may think.

 New England High Country is the ideal getaway for a scenic long weekend.
-Therefore, it should come as no surprise that it is well equipped to cater for guests coming by road, rail or air.
+Therefore, it should come as no surprise that it is well-equipped to cater for guests travelling by road, rail or air.

-Walcha is the southernmost town in New England High Country and is located 418km north of Sydney along the Pacific Highway and Thunderbolts Way.
-The journey from here to the region's northernmost town, Tenterfield, stretches 252km one way and makes for a truly enjoyable touring itinerary.
+Walcha is the southernmost town in New England High Country and is located 418km north of Sydney, accessed via the Pacific Highway, Bucketts Way and then Thunderbolts Way.
+The journey from here to the region’s northernmost town, Tenterfield, stretches 252km one way and makes for a truly enjoyable touring itinerary.

 Tenterfield is a three-hour drive from both Brisbane, along the New England Highway, and Byron Bay, along the Bruxner Highway.